srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/05-Create Blob storage.md

 1. Click the **container1** container, and then click **Upload**.

-1. Browse to a file on your local computer.
+1. Browse to a file **Test.txt** that you created in a previous task, located on the desktop.

-    **Note**: You can create an empty `.txt` file or use any existing file.
-Consider choosing a file of a small size to minimize the upload time.

 1. Click the **Advanced** arrow, leave the default values but review the available options, and then click **Upload**.

     **Note**: You can upload as many blobs as you like in this way.
 New blobs will be listed within the container.